6 Most Common Stink Bugs In Wisconsin

 • Small Black & Red Markings

-6. Blue Shieldbug (Zicrona caerulea)
+6. Blue Shieldbug (Zicrona Caerulea)

 The Blue Shieldbug stands out among stink bug species.
 Measuring around 5 to 8 millimeters, this native insect has a smaller body that is easily identifiable by hues of metallic blue and green, creating a visually captivating appearance.
 Unlike the more common brown or green stink bugs, the vibrant colors of the Blue Shieldbug make it easy to see and avoid.
 In the Nymph stage, the colors of this stink bug are similar to those of ladybugs, with the famous metallic sheen developing as the bug matures.
 Its antennae and legs often have contrasting patterns, further aiding in identification.
 While the Blue Shieldbug shares the general defensive mechanism of emitting an odor when threatened, its vivid coloration and unique patterns contribute more to its specific recognition than any other stink bug.